nextcloud/documentation/user_manual/pim/index.rst

 Contacts & Calendar
 ===================

-The Contacts, Calendar, and Mail apps are not included in ownCloud 9, and are not supported.
+The Contacts, Calendar, and Mail apps are not included in Nextcloud 10.
 You may easily install them by clicking the Enable button on their respective Apps > Productivity entries.

 .. toctree::